yyjhao/markmon/README.md

 series of insertions and deletions to update the DOM tree.
 Then it runs Mathjax render only on DOM nodes that are inserted.
 So in general the DOM update and Mathjax rendering should be fast.

+The `diff` algorithm is an optimized and recursive version of the classic Levenshtein distance algorithm which runs in $O(Nd)$ time, where $N$ is the size of the original DOM tree and $d$ is th edit distance, measured in number of leave nodes.
+So it's very fast for general editing, even if you have a large document.

 ## Issues